Stereotypic Movement Disorder: Symptoms, Types, and Treatment

 The secondary type of SMD is involved when the movements are seen alongside other developmental conditions.
 Secondary type is commonly associated with conditions such as Autism Spectrum Disorder (ASD), intellectual disability, or Sensory Processing Disorder.
 Movements in the secondary type can be more intense compared to those in the primary type.

-Stereotypic Movement Disorder Symptoms
+Symptoms of Stereotypic Movement Disorder

 SMD (Stereotypic Movement Disorder) is characterized by repetitive and involuntary movements, which vary in type and intensity in different age groups.